 Tapping your home equity with bad credit

-If you already own a home and you want to consolidate your high-interest credit cards, you may want to consider a home equity loan for people who have bad credit.
+If you already own a home and you want to consolidate your high-interest credit cards, you may want to consider a home equity loan.
 When you take a home equity loan, you’re borrowing a lump sum and repaying it according to a predetermined schedule.
 A home equity line of credit is different – it’s a credit line that you can draw on again and again until you’ve borrowed the limit.

 One thing to remember if you’re trying to get an equity loan and you have bad credit is that you may be limited as to how much of your home’s value you can draw against.
 You may also need to pay a bigger origination fee and a higher interest rate than someone with better credit.